This is a two-part series. Last week, we discussed the advantages of group- or partnered-exercise.

 5. You get to choose your own music. ‘nuf said.

-Absolute Wellness Center offers chiropractic medicine, physical rehabilitation, acupuncture, and massage in Eugene, OR.
+Absolute Wellness Center offers sports medicine, chiropractic medicine, naturopathic medicine, physical rehabilitation, acupuncture, and massage in Eugene, OR.
 The clinic has a strong focus on sports injury prevention and treatment.
 To learn more, give us a call at 541-484-5777.